 Outcomes from last year’s funding by the Rainbow Fund have highlighted the value of grants to local LGBT and HIV community groups.

-Working with Brighton Pride, diagnosis the Brighton Bear Weekender and other fundraising groups and venues to maximise the money available to give out, search community organisations such as GEMS, malady who work with gay older men in the city, have been able to increase their frontline work with men suffering from isolation and loneliness.
+Working with Brighton Pride, the Brighton Bear Weekender and other fundraising groups and venues to maximise the money available to give out, community organisations such as GEMS, who work with gay older men in the city, have been able to increase their frontline work with men suffering from isolation and loneliness.

 Robert Douglas from GEMS said; ‘Firstly we wish to thank the Rainbow Fund for supporting us when we are in need of financial assistance as a group whose sole aim is to take older gay men in Brighton and Hove out of isolation.
 The gay community is getting older and increasing in numbers here in Brighton and Hove which makes our support group even more important.
 We cannot do this without financial help from charities like the Rainbow Fund even despite all our admin team being unpaid volunteers.